ray-project/ray/doc/source/serve/advanced-guides/inplace-updates.md

         message: ''
 ```

-The language has updated!
+The language has updated.
 Now the returned text is in German instead of French.
 ```{literalinclude} ../doc_code/production_guide/text_ml.py
 :language: python
 :start-after: __start_second_client__